Why I built FrunkLab

 I'm a desktop person.
 The first three months of this project, the editor was desktop-only and I told myself mobile was "later."
 Then I started watching analytics and ~60% of traffic was phones.

-Building a Fabric.js editor that works with touch, on a small screen, while showing a 1024x1024 template, was painful in a way I didn't expect.
+Building a touch editor that works on a small screen, while showing a 1024x1024 template, was painful in a way I didn't expect.
 Multi-touch zoom fighting native browser zoom.
 The toolbox eating half the screen.
 Saving designs without blocking the UI on a name prompt.
 It took multiple iterations and I still consider it the weakest part of the product.

 Why this exists